rpayami/faust2au/README.md

 INSTALLATION:

-- replace faust installation Makefiles in the root and tools/faust2appls/ folders and run 'sudo make install' in the root installation folder
+- download and extract faust installation archive (http://sourceforge.net/projects/faudiostream/files/faust-0.9.58.zip/download)
+- merge the files in this repository with the extracted files (replace Makefiles)
+- install faust
 - Xcode should also be installed on your system (https://developer.apple.com/xcode/)